* This is the Consumer Version. *

 Ascites is the accumulation of protein-containing (ascitic) fluid within the abdomen.

-Ascites tends to occur in long-standing (chronic) rather than in short-lived (acute) disorders.
+Ascites tends to occur in long-standing (chronic) rather than in short-lived (acute) liver disorders.
 It most commonly results from

 Portal hypertension—high blood pressure in the portal vein (the large vein that brings blood from the intestine to the liver) and its branches